The World of Clown Dimitri

 The theatre and restaurant

 Each year, Teatro Dimitri presents a range of theatrical events.
-The playbill features guest artists and productions by the Scuola Teatro Dimitri and its former students.
+The playbill features guest artists and productions by the Accademia Teatro Dimitri and its former students.

 The theatre’s picturesque restaurant, with seating both inside or in the venue’s charming courtyard, is open from 5pm to 12-midnight during performance days and offers a range of Ticino specialties served by students attending the school.
 When the shows end guests are greeted by the artists, who have just finished performing.